Muhammad Ali vs. Karl Mildenberger

 Muhammad Ali vs. Karl Mildenberger was a professional boxing match contested on 10 September 1966, for the WBC, NYSAC, and The Ring heavyweight championship.

 This was the champion's sixth title defense since winning the world title in 1964.
 Ali stopped Mildenberger in the 12th round.

 Background

 The fight held several historic firsts, this included the location.
 Being held in Frankfurt, this was Germany's first time hosting a world heavyweight title fight in the country.
 Mildenberger would also be the first southpaw to get a heavyweight title shot.
 The fight would serve as the first ever sports event that was broadcast live via satellite through a color telecast.

-Ali was given 10:1 on odds of defeating the European Champion, and a crowd of over 40,000 spectators attended the fight, along with millions of television viewers around the world.
+Ali was given 10:1 on odds of defeating the European Champion, and a crowd of over 40,000 spectators attended the fight.